nishiwen1214/AT_Papers/README.md

 ## Introduction

 This is a paper list about **Adversarial training** for neural network models.
+Note that the [recommended papers](#recommended-papers) are those that I have read and found to be good.

 ## Papers